harleydutton/tabula-rasa/sections/checks/modifiers/Check Modifier.md

 Checks are made such that one success is a partial success and two is a full success.
 The idea here is that players choose one or more modifiers, each making the check harder, and if they get a full success, they happen.
 Otherwise, the attack happens but the modifiers do not.
+Whenever you are taking a modified action you are also using your [[Supporting Action]].

 ---